prantlf/grunt-accessibility-html-report-converter/README.md

 ## Release History

+ * 2018-05-14   v3.1.0   Allow cutting the same initial part of the path from tested HTML files for displaying purposes
  * 2018-04-27   v3.0.0   Dropped support of Node.js 4
  * 2018-03-05   v2.2.0   Upgrade to the reporter v2.2.0, allow generating
                          page titles from file names without directory